Trump abruptly cancels planned Putin meeting

 His meeting with Putin, which was scheduled to last more than two hours, would have been one of the longest engagements on the President's schedule.
 The White House has not said how he'll fill the now-empty hours on Saturday morning.

 Ahead of the scheduled meeting, Trump's aides had previewed a broad agenda, though were vague on details.
-National security adviser John Bolton told reporters earlier this week that security issues, including the situation in the Middle East, would be a focus, but demurred when asked whether the heightened tensions in Ukraine would also arise.
+Bolton told reporters earlier this week that security issues, including the situation in the Middle East, would be a focus, but demurred when asked whether the heightened tensions in Ukraine would also arise.

 He similarly did not say whether Russia's attempts to influence the 2016 presidential election would come up when the two leaders sat down to meet.